-and a simultaneous translation facility will be put in place, unless it is possible to conduct the interview in Welsh without the aid of a simultaneous translation service.
-(Standards 73, 74, 74A, 76 & 77) Educational courses offered to the public The Service offers a variety of educational courses and visits which are all available in either Welsh or English.
+service.
+(Standards 73, 74, 74A, 76 & 77)

+SERVICE DELIVERY STANDARDS How we intend to comply Facilitating the use of Welsh Oversight Educational courses offered to the public The Service offers a variety of educational courses and visits which are all available in either Welsh or English.
 A number of posts in the Service's Community Safety Department have been designated as Welsh essential in order to be able to provide educational courses and visits in Welsh as well as English.
 Members of staff who conduct these courses and visits and are fluent Welsh speakers will be offered the opportunity to receive bespoke Welsh language training to familiarise themselves with the specific vocabulary involved.
-The Head of Community Safety is responsible for ensuring compliance with the Service's Welsh Language Standards relating to the provision of educational courses to the public. Р OLICY MAKING STANDARDS All new policies, projects, procedures and initiatives implemented by the Service are subject to an Equality Risk Assessment (ERA).
+The Head of Community Safety is responsible for ensuring compliance with the Service's Welsh Language Standards relating to the provision of educational courses to the public.
+POLICY MAKING STANDARDS All new policies, projects, procedures and initiatives implemented by the Service are subject to an Equality Risk Assessment (ERA).
 As part of the ERA, staff formulating new policies are asked to consider the positive and/or negative impacts that could result from that policy for the Welsh langauge and for Welsh speakers and learners.
 New guidance for staff on compliance with the Service's Welsh Language Standards has been incorporated into the general guidance for completing ERAs.
-(Standards 85-90 & 92-94) As well as identifying how a policy may have a negative impact on the Welsh langauge or Welsh speakers, staff are asked to consider how the policy could bring about positive outcomes instead, or how the policy could be adapted to bring about positive outcomes.
-The Service's Welsh language officer does dip-sampling to assess the quality of how Welsh langauge implications are identified through the ERA process.
+(Standards 85-90 & 92- 94) As well as identifying how a policy may have a negative impact on the Welsh langauge or Welsh speakers, staff are asked to consider how the policy could bring about positive outcomes instead, or how the policy could be adapted to bring about positive outcomes.
+The Service assesses the quality of how Welsh langauge implications are identified through the ERA process.
 All Heads of Service are responsible for scrutinising and authorising ERAs that are completed by their middle leaders.